Step 4.6 — Invoice Submission to HaulPay (Factored + Path A)

 🚧 Gap

-4. No tracking mechanism for submitted invoices — which have been submitted, HaulPay’s response time, rejection rate.
+3. No tracking mechanism for submitted invoices — which have been submitted, HaulPay’s response time, rejection rate.

 🛠️ Gap Closure Actions

-• Document QBO bridge submission SOP: email format, subject line convention, attachment naming, HaulPay response expectations Owner: Casey + Concetta | Effort: Low
+• Document submission SOP covering both “Send to Factor” and the QuickBooks-Online fallback path: email format, subject line convention, attachment naming, HaulPay response expectations Owner: Casey + Concetta | Effort: Low

 • Establish a submission tracking mechanism (SharePoint list, QBO custom field) for visibility into submitted / pending / rejected Owner: Casey + Concetta | Effort: Medium